Skip to main content

 Data caps are a significant consideration when choosing a cable provider.
 Here is a summary of data cap policies from major cable ISPs:

-• Xfinity (Comcast): 1.2 TB monthly cap in most markets.
-Unlimited data in the Northeast region.
-Unlimited add-on available for $30/mo or free with xFi Complete ($25/mo equipment rental).
+• Xfinity (Comcast): 1.2 TB monthly cap in most markets, per Xfinity's current data usage policy.
+Unlimited data in the Northeast region in some markets.
+Unlimited add-on advertised around $30/mo or included with xFi Complete (around $25/mo equipment rental).
+Verify current rates with Xfinity; pricing/availability vary, subject to change.

 • Optimum: No data caps on any plan.